 Create an RSVP button on a Layout Page using a Form Block.
 This block collects information from visitors.

 Create registry links on a Layout Page with a Grid Gallery Block, using images with clickthrough URLs to different registry sites.

 To see an example of how these look in practice, see the Naomi Live Preview page.

 How do I add navigation links for Gallery Sections in an Index?

-If you've set an Index Page as your homepage, its Album and Regular Page sections automatically display as site-wide navigation links.
+If you've set an Index Page as your homepage, its Album and Layout Page sections automatically display as site-wide navigation links.